STUDY

 Declarative or Assertive Sentence

-A sentence which declares or asserts a statement is called a declarative sentence.
+A sentence that declares or asserts a statement is called a declarative sentence.
 It has a plain and straightforward statement.
-It simply announces an idea without having an expression of a question or an emotion.
+It simply announces an idea without expressing a question or emotion.
 A declarative sentence always ends with a full stop or period (.)

 Examples.